grahamstark/referendums/bes/docs/brexit_vs_indie.md

   new experiences](https://en.wikipedia.org/wiki/Big_Five_personality_traits).
 "Openness" is defined as: "a general appreciation for art, emotion, adventure, unusual ideas, imagination, curiosity, and variety of experience".
 Openness in this sense is strongly associated with a "Yes" vote.

+To make this a bit more concrete, imagine a 30 year old woman, politically neutral, on median houshold income (about £27,000 in this dataset), with an HND, and scoring averagely on our Openness scale.
+Our model gives her a 40% chance of having voted 'Yes' in the IndieRef.
+A man in the same position would be 7 points more likely to vote yes than this, whereas an otherwise similar woman aged 70 would be 9 points *less* likely.
+SNP supporters, reasonably enough were virtual certainties to vote yes, regardless of any other characteristic.

 In sum, the picture that emerges is that Yes was in most respects the progressive, optimistic, Left-leaning vote.
 Yes votes were associated with lower incomes, but people of all education levels voted both ways, and open-minded and the